Xi Jinping calls for "rapidly raising" the armed forces - ExBulletin

 It’s not about containing China.
 It’s not about removing China.
 It’s not about holding China back, Price said in Washington.
 We want to have this constructive competition which is fair and which does not deviate in this conflict.

-Meanwhile, on Wednesday, General Laura J. Richardson, commander of the US Southern Command, which is responsible for South America and the Caribbean, testified before the House Armed Services Committee that China and Russia were malicious actors “who exert an aggressive influence on our democratic neighbours.
+Meanwhile, on Wednesday, Gen. Laura Richardson, commander of U.S. Southern Command, which is responsible for South America and the Caribbean, testified before the House Armed Services Committee that China and Russia were players malicious “exerting an aggressive influence on our democratic neighbours.

 China is expanding its nefarious influence, wielding its economic power and engaging in gray area activities to expand its military and political access and influence, Richardson said.